-In mid-February 2023, UHMC learned of a security incident indicating unauthorized access to the the UHMC network.
+On or about June 13, 2023, University of Hawai'i -- Hawai'i Community College ("HawCC") identified a cybersecurity incident that caused HawCC to take its information technology network offline.
 Immediate actions were taken to terminate the unauthorized access and mitigate risk to data.
 Experts were immediately engaged to investigate and determine the nature and scope of the incident.
-The incident was reported to law enforcement.
-The intrusion was isolated to the UHMC network and did not impact other networks in the University of Hawai'i System.
-The event also did not affect UHMC's operations.
+The incident was also reported to law enforcement.

-During the course of the investigation, it was determined that an unauthorized 3rd party may have accessed and possibly exfiltrated a subset of the files on the UHMC network, which had been protected by a firewall and other safeguards.
-UHMC immediately began to scan and manually review the affected files to determine if sensitive information was stored in the files and to determine how many individuals may have been affected.
-Out of an abundance of caution, notification letters are being sent out to approximately 10,500 individuals, which will include an offer of credit monitoring and identity theft protection services through Experian.
-Attachment A is a sample of the notification letter that is being sent by UHMC on or about April 6, 2023.
+During the course of the investigation, it was determined that an unauthorized third party may have accessed and exfiltrated a subset of the files on the HawCC network, which had been protected by firewalls and other safeguards.
+HawCC immediately began to scan and manually review the affected files to determine if sensitive information was stored in the files and to determine how many individuals may have been affected.